Search

 Special Requirements

-All courses required for a major, minor, or certificate must be completed with a grade of C or better.
+All courses required for a major or minor must be completed with a grade of C- or better.
+Certificates must be completed with a grade of C or better.